hth-buaa/scDEDS/README.md

 ## Overview

-The `scDEDS` R package implements a novel framework for inferring Gene Regulatory Networks (GRNs) from single-cell multi-omics data (scRNA-seq and scATAC-seq).
+The `scDEDS` R package implements a novel framework for inferring Gene Regulatory Networks (GRNs) from paired scRNA-seq and scATAC-seq data (the cells in the two datasets are identical; or, after using other methods to establish a one-to-one correspondence, the name of these matched cells is unified).
 By modeling gene expression dynamics as a **Differential Equation Dynamical System (DEDS)**, `scDEDS` can predict context-specific regulatory interactions between Transcription Factors (TFs) and their Target Genes (TGs) across different cell states and pseudotemporal trajectories.

 ### Key Features